thenbrent/paypal-digital-goods/README.md

 # PayPal Digital Goods PHP Library

-[PayPal's Digital Goods for Express Checkout](https://www.paypal.com/us/webapps/mpp/digital-goods) service is a great payment solution with needlessly complicated API and an unfortunately verbose name.
+[PayPal's Digital Goods for Express Checkout](https://www.paypal.com/us/webapps/mpp/digital-goods) service is a great payment solution with a needlessly complicated API and an unfortunately verbose name.

-This library connects the dots to make it easier to write code for integrating with the [PayPal Digital Goods API](https://developer.paypal.com/webapps/developer/docs/classic/express-checkout/digital-goods/IntroducingExpressCheckoutDG/).
+This library makes it easier to write code using the [PayPal Digital Goods API](https://developer.paypal.com/webapps/developer/docs/classic/express-checkout/digital-goods/IntroducingExpressCheckoutDG/).
 It supports both one off purchases and recurring payments (subscriptions).

 To see the library in action, visit my [PayPal Digital Goods Demo](http://paypal.brentshepherd.com/).